Climate Change

 Short-term 1-3 years

-Medium-long term: 3-10 years
+Mid-to-long term 3-10 years

 The development and/or expansion of low emission goods and services